telerik/ajax-docs/controls/htmlchart/server-side-programming/navigator-configuration.md

 ## Attribute properties in Navigator > XAxis

-All the listed properties in [Configuring Axes]({%slug htmlchart/server-side-programming/axes-configuration%})help article which are related to the XAxis are also available and optional for the Navigator > XAxis.The exceptions are:
+All the listed properties in [Configuring Axes]({%slug htmlchart/server-side-programming/axes-configuration%}) help article which are related to the XAxis are also available and optional for the Navigator > XAxis.The exceptions are:

 |  **Name**  |  **Comment**  |